 Watts de Peyster Collection: Napoleon Buonaparte--General John Watts de Peyster developed this collection of monographs about Napoleon Bonaparte and the Napoleonic era.
 The 1,182 title collection is rich in 19th century imprints on Napoleon, European military history, and anti-Bonaparte writings.
 The collection is completely cataloged and also available via the Library Catalog.
 In 2007, a comprehensive collection analysis and descriptive bibliography was compiled by senior French major Nick Way.
 Please link to the bibliography (.pdf) here.

-Helen D. and William E. Krantz '37 Miniature Book Collection--A collection of approximately 268 miniature books (books under 4 1/2 inches) donated in 2012 by William E. Krantz (F&M Class of 1937).
+Helen D. and William E. Krantz '37 Miniature Book Collection--A collection of approximately 220 miniature book titles (books under 4 1/2 inches) donated in 2012 by William E. Krantz (F&M Class of 1937).
+Items from this collection can be located in the library catalog by performing the keyword search: Helen D. and William E. Krantz '37 Miniature Book Collection

 Artists' Books Collection The Artists' books collection consist of approximately 110 titles ranging from simply-made zines to elaborately produced three-dimensional books.